ray-project/ray/doc/source/rllib/rllib-offline.rst

 Actor Pool Size
 ***************

 RLlib supports scaling :py:class:`~ray.rllib.core.learner.learner.Learner` instances through the parameter `num_learners`.
-When this vcalue exceeds ``1``, scaling is implemented internally using a :py:class:`~ray.train._internals.backend_executor_BackendExecutor`.
+When this value is ``0``, RLlib uses a Learner instance in the local process, whereas for values ``>0``, RLlib scales out using a :py:class:`~ray.train._internals.backend_executor_BackendExecutor`.
 This executor spawns your specified number of :py:class:`~ray.rllib.core.learner.learner.Learner` instances, manages distributed training and aggregates intermediate results across :py:class:`~ray.rllib.core.learner.learner.Learner` actors. :py:class:`~ray.rllib.core.learner.learner.Learner` scaling increases training throughput and you should only apply it, if the upstream components in your
 Offline Data pipeline can supply data at a rate sufficient to match the increased training capacity.
 RLlib's Offline API offers powerful scalability at its final layer by utilizing :py:class:`~ray.data.Dataset.streaming_split`.
 This functionality divides the data stream into multiple substreams, which are then processed by individual
 :py:class:`~ray.rllib.core.learner.learner.Learner` instances, enabling efficient parallel consumption and enhancing overall throughput.